dbushta/triangle-grid/README.md

 ```

 #### Contributed Modules ####
-Please note that any modules that aren't hosted on this repository must use the gplv3 license, to protect the module maker.
+Please note that any modules that aren't hosted on this repository must use the GNU General Public License v3.0 license, to protect the module maker.

 |Module|By|Description|Link|Compatability Issues|
 |---|---|---|---|---|